Lameguy64/PSn00bSDK/libpsn00b/readme.txt

 			   for compressing MDEC data instead of Huffman as used in the official libraries.
 It may yield better compression which may potentially result in higher quality FMVs.

+	psxexp   - Support library for various devices connected to the serial or expansion port, including both official ones (e.g. PCMCIA cards and IDE drives used by some PS1-based arcade systems) as well as cheat devices, RAM expanders or even ESP8266/ESP32 wireless modules.
+May also include APIs for accessing the filesystem on a connected drive (possibly by overriding psxcd and psxmcrd functions) or reliably transferring data from/to a PC.